gabrielSpassos/spring-boot-integration-test-poc/README.md

 # Spring Boot Integration Test POC

-Create simple CRUD endpoints to cover integration tests
+Create simple CRUD endpoints to cover integration tests.

+:warning: This type of test usually should be run beside of project, because will change data at database.
+Run only at dev environment :warning:

 ### Swagger UI
 [Swagger](http://localhost:8080/swagger-ui.html)